dome9/terraform-provider-dome9/website/docs/d/admission_control_policy.html.markdown

 # Data Source: dome9_admission_control_policy

-Use this data source to get information about a Dome9 admission control policy.
+Use this data source to get information about a CloudGuard admission control policy.

 ## Example Usage